Ixonal/UsingJs/README.md

       src: "Test", //source string as above                                  (string, required)
       type: "js or css", //the type of file                                  (string, optional)
       conditionally: condition, //whether or not to register this dependency (boolean, optional)
-      dependsOn: "Something" //A file on which this dependency is dependant  (string or dependency, optional) }
+      dependsOn: "Something" //A file on which this dependency is dependant  (string, dependency, or array of either, optional)
+      backup: "alternate/location" //backup source location                  (string, optional) }

 **Of Note:**